 Prialto, based in Portland, Oregon, offers a managed virtual assistant service.
 We hire, train, and oversee offshore virtual assistants, forming teams for U.S. businesses.
 While technology was thought to make executive assistants unnecessary, losing these assistants has significantly harmed executive productivity.
 Additionally, few companies possess the internal resources to hire, train, and manage admin teams.
 Tasks handled by Prialto virtual assistants include:

 The service is fractional—few executives need a full-time assistant.
-Studies show that executives spend approximately 16 hours a week on day-to-day tasks that divert their attention from strategic work that advances the business.
+Studies show that executives spend approximately 16 hours a week on day-to-day tasks, diverting their attention from strategic work that advances the business.
 Prialto assistants take on those tasks, giving executives back those 16 hours, and trained backup assistants ensure continuity.
 Most assistants stay with an executive for 18 months or more.
-It is a long-term, remote contingent staffing role that provides businesses with access to specialized talent quickly and cost-effectively.
+It is a long-term, remote, contingent staffing role that provides businesses with quick, cost-effective access to specialized talent.
 The assistants can advance within the company and become managers, trainers, or hold other leadership positions.

 A Prialto assistant can integrate into your team to elevate your processes.
 See how it works.